 The must-have list is fairly short but essential:

 - It keeps chickens in and predators out.

 - Easy to clean and sanitize with good drainage

 Let’s look at each one of these in turn below.

 How Big Should Your Coop Be?

-In order to answer this question, you have to know what chickens you are getting.
+To answer this question, you have to know what chickens you are getting.
 Are they bantams or large fowl?
-Are they considered standard size or extra-large such as Jersey Giants.
+Are they considered standard size or extra-large such as Jersey Giants?

 In general, the following space requirements apply: